larstobi/cloud-tools/readme.md

     terraform-wrapper [args.....]

-Will call _terraform_ passing environment variables found in cloud-config.yml
+Will call _terraform_ passing arguments to _terraform-wrapper_ as-is in addition to environment variables found in _cloud-config.yml_

-## Configuration
+## Configuration:

 Utilties will look for a file called _cloud-config.yml_ in cwd containing references to passwords stored in a pass password store and inline clear text variables